DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-02-17-brms-intro.md

 understand whether body length really predicts test scores.

 Multilevel regression is a compromise: Partial pooling!
-We can let each mountain range have it’s own regression line, but make an informed guess about that line based on the group-level estimates.
+We can let each mountain range have its own regression line, but make an informed guess about that line based on the group-level estimates.
 This is especially useful when some groups/participants have incomplete data.